 Question/Concept History - In the 1996-1998 ACS, the third response category was "Yes, born abroad of American parent(s)."
-However, since 1999 in the ACS and since the 2005 Puerto Rico Community Survey, the response category was "Yes, born abroad of American parent or parents."
-In 2008, respondents who indicated that they were a U.S. citizen by naturalization also were asked to print their year of naturalization.
-Also in 2008, modifications in wording were made to both the third response category (changed from "Yes, born abroad of American parents") and the fifth response category (changed from "No, not a citizen of the United States" to "No, not a U.S. citizen").
+However, in 1999 for the ACS and 2005 for the Puerto Rico Community Survey, the response category was then changed to "Yes, born abroad of American parent or parents."
+In 2008, respondents who indicated that they were a U.S. citizen by naturalization were asked to print their year of naturalization.
+Also in 2008, modifications in wording were made to both the third response category (changed from "Yes, born abroad of American parent or parents" to "Yes, born abroad of U.S. citizen parent or parents") and the fifth response category (changed from "No, not a citizen of the United States" to "No, not a U.S. citizen").

-Limitation of the Data - Beginning in 2006, the population in group quarters (GQ) is included in the ACS.
-Some types of GQ populations may have citizenship status distributions that are different from the household population.
-The inclusion of the GQ population could therefore have a noticeable impact on the citizenship status distribution.
+Limitation of the Data - Beginning in 2006, the population in group quarters (GQ) was included in the ACS.
+Some types of GQ populations may have citizenship status distributions that are different from those of the household population.
+Consequently, the inclusion of the GQ population may have a noticeable impact on the overall citizenship status distribution.
 This is particularly true for areas with substantial GQ populations.